DdenBraver/cDFS/README.md

     Run Get-DSCResource to see that cDFS is among the DSC Resources listed

+## Important Information
+### DFSR Module
+This DSC Resource requires that the DFSR PowerShell module is installed onto any computer this resource will be used on.
+This module is installed as part of RSAT tools or RSAT-DFS-Mgmt-Con Windows Feature in Windows Server 2012 R2.
+However, this will automatically convert a Server Core installation into one containing the managment tools, which may not be ideal.
+There may work arounds for this, such as manually installing this module onto the Server Core.
+Because this DSC Resource actually only configures information within the AD, it is only required that this resource is run on a computer that is registered in AD.
+It doesn't need to be run on one of the File Servers participating in the Distributed File System or Namespace.

+### Run As
+Because this resource is configuring information within Active Directory, the **PSDSCRunAsCredential** must be used with a credential of a domain user that can work with DFS information.

 ## Contributing
 Please check out common DSC Resources [contributing guidelines](https://github.com/PowerShell/DscResource.Kit/blob/master/CONTRIBUTING.md).